Last Updated on 14 October, 2021 by Samuelsson

 If you intend to trade real stocks, especially the U.S. stocks, the best trading signal service you can get is the Robust Trader Swing Trading Signal Service.
 Launched in 2013, the Robust Trader Swing Trading Service is a manually executed signal service with a solid track record better than what you can get anywhere else, and the service is very transparent, with proven results displayed on the website.

 Once you sign up, you will receive swing trading signals for U.S. stocks daily before the market opens!
 The signals have a high win rate and profit factor.
 Interestingly, the fee is very pocket-friendly.
-There are two payment plans: the yearly plan at $299.4 per year and the monthly plan at $34.95 per month.
-There is also a special offer to try out the service at $1 for the first month, after which you renew at $34.95 per month.

 Why the Robust Trader Swing Trading Signal Service is the best

 When it comes to swing trading the stock market, you can’t get it better anywhere, and here is why:

 - A proven track record with more than 6 years of history of profitable trading signals

 - The results are pretty good, with more than 74% winning trades and a profit factor of 2.2.

 - The service is operated by a team of expert traders headed by a former Merrill Lynch trader with more than 20 years of trading experience

 The pros and cons of manual trading signals